-Many people ask me why they tend to come down with colds and flu.
-In a group of people where someone is sick, they’re always the first person to catch a bug.
-Our common understanding of the immune system is based on traditional beliefs, our doctor’s medical advice, our parents, the media, pharmaceutical ads, personal experience, etc. This article explores the modern and ancient Chinese medicine on the immune system.
-Recently an exciting new world of discovery has opened in the scientific community that has changed overnight our view of our immune system in enormous and colorful detail.
+By Jane Barthelemy.
+When millions of viruses are present for all, why do some people tend to come down with an illness?
+Why are certain people always the first to catch a bug?
+Coronavirus is a modern variation on the common cold.
+Our common understanding of the immune system is mostly based on traditional beliefs, our doctors advice, our parents, the media, pharma ads, and anecdotal sources.
+This article explores Chinese medicine on the immune system.
+Moreover, an exciting new world of discovery has opened in the scientific community changing overnight our view of our immune system.
 This new knowledge holds great promise for better understanding of human health.
 It also offers opportunities for mass initiatives through manipulation of DNA and stem cells previously unanticipated, which could change the face of humanity.

 Simply, How Can We Protect our Health and Build the Immune System?

-Well, the Top 10 healthy lifestyle habits still apply:
+Well, the Top 10 healthiest lifestyle habits still apply:

 - Drink plenty of pure water, 70 to 75 oz. per day.
 Enjoy green tea.

-- Skip acidic foods like sugars, wheat, fruit juices, processed & refined foods, sweet fruits, cold foods and drinks, dairy, and deep fried foods.
+- Skip acidic foods like sugars, wheat, fruit juices, processed & refined foods, sweet fruits, junk foods, cold foods and drinks, dairy, and deep fried foods.

-- Eat an alkaline diet, fresh seasonal nutrient-dense foods, veggies lightly cooked, 3 small meals a day.
+- Eat an alkaline diet of clean, fresh seasonal nutrient-dense foods, veggies lightly cooked, 3 small meals a day.

 - Stay active.
 Move your body every day.